prashant166/prashant166/README.md

 ## About Me

 👋 Hi there!
-I'm [Prashant Yadav], a passionate software developer with experience in web development, data structures, and algorithms.
+I'm Prashant Yadav, a passionate software developer with experience in web development, data structures, and algorithms.
 I have a knack for learning and enjoy solving complex problems.
 I'm particularly skilled in working with the MERN stack, Next.js, and building dynamic web applications.

 ### 🔭 What I'm Working On
 - **Frontend Development**: Currently enhancing my skills in Next.js and React, focusing on creating responsive and user-friendly web interfaces.